kubrickfr/avsc-wiki/API.md

   works correctly on data JSON-serialized according to the Avro spec, this method should at least support numbers as input.

-This method should return a valid decoded long.
+This method should return the corresponding decoded long.

 It might also be useful to support other kinds of input (typically the output of the long's `toJSON` method) to enable serializing large numbers